Darkover series: Clash of cultures

-Bradley says that the clash of cultures, Darkovan v.
+Bradley said that the clash of cultures, Darkovan v.
 Terran, that she strengthened when rewriting The Sword of Aldones, was a "theme of all the early Darkover novels".

 According to Linda Leith, the opposition between the Terran and Darkovan civilizations is a theme of "nearly all" Darkover fiction.
 This opposition has the following pairs of contrary elements:

 These contrary elements, as indicated, place Terra to Darkover in a relation of the same type as maleness to femaleness.
 While there are "cross-overs in the fictions between the two columns", the general linking of Terra with the items in the first column and Darkover with the ones in the second enables the reader to "understand what lies behind some of Bradley's limitations as a writer".
 Neither society is presented as a utopia, Bradley seems confused about the value of each, and she "is unable to make up her mind whether it is desirable for Terran influence to triumph once and for all".

-Leith says that the opposition of cultures has an "impressive simplicity".
+According to Leith, the opposition of cultures has an "impressive simplicity".
 The Terrans are technologically advanced, liberal and imperialist.
 Darkover is non-technological (as far as the Terrans know) and feudal.
 The rational, scientific, and utilitarian Terran society, aimed at efficiency and practicality, placed on Darkover, which lacks these qualities, creates tension.

-First, these two opposing cultures prove to have more in common than one suspects at first.
-Second, the contact between them brings about growth or a maturing process in each of them.
+However, the two opposing cultures prove to have more in common than one suspects at first, and the contact between them brings about growth or a maturing process in each of them.
 Leith expresses the meaning of this cultural clash as "to grow or to mature ultimately means to accept the element that has hitherto been missing, in short to reconcile the opposites in oneself".
 As an example, in The Forbidden Tower, Callista, a virgin untouchable Keeper who has renounced all family ties for the sake of being a Keeper, becomes Andrew's wife.
 Damon's challenge of the Tower norms and the rules that Keepers must follow helps Callista free herself from her rigid training.
 In addition, Andrew Carr must accept Darkovan culture and the fact that his relationship with Damon must be a closer one than Terran culture would allow.

 The "hope" (Bradley's hope, or the hope of the books) is that the opposites will merge and grow.
 In other books, Bradley creates more characters capable of crossing the gap between cultures, some of whom have mixed Terran-Darkovan parentage, or were removed from Darkover at a young age (Jeff Kerwin in The Bloody Sun), or Terrans who are able to join Darkovan society.

 Leith's opinion is that Darkover is presented as weak compared to the Terran Empire.
 Darkover is the society that changes in response to Terran pressure, and it slowly but surely becomes less Darkovan.